kamilazdybal/PCAfold/docs/tutorials/demo-train-test-selection.rst

 of:

 - 10 samples from the first cluster
-- 20 samples from the last cluster
+- 20 samples from the second cluster
 - 10 samples from the third cluster
 - 50 samples from the fourth cluster